Digital Art

 Advanced Mixed Media

-Interests: Film
+Interests: Art, Film

 If you are committed to Mixed Media and ready to go deeper, this class is for you.
 Working with materials you already know and love, you will develop a portfolio of works about a particular theme.
 Research into how and why artists have used layering and alternative materials in their art will support your studio practice.
 Prerequisites: Mixed Media and recommendation from the Visual Art Department Head.